signum-network/signum-smartj/README.md

 [![Simple hello world contract](http://img.youtube.com/vi/XcN5WxqjjGw/0.jpg)](https://www.youtube.com/watch?v=XcN5WxqjjGw "BlockTalk sample application")

-This project is in **alpha** stage.
+This project is in **beta** stage.
 Most contracts can be compiled into CIYAM bytecode.
 However, please carefully inspect your compiled AT contracts and test it exhaustively on the [testnet](https://burstwiki.org/wiki/Testnet) before production.